Jumpstart at Wheelock

 Apply to be one of the highly motivated college students at Wheelock who serves in the Jumpstart program, a national early education organization that works toward the day every child in America enters school prepared to succeed.
 Through the program, college students work with preschoolers from a low-income background for 10-12 hours a week over the course of a full year.

 Wheelock's Jumpstart students work each year with over 100 preschool children at Head Start and other early learning centers in the Boston area.
-They also participate in a service-learning class to help broaden their knowledge and reflect on their work in the classroom.
+First year corps members also participate in a service-learning class to help broaden their knowledge and reflect on their work in the classroom.
 Wheelock's partnership with the Jumpstart program is part of our commitment to academic excellence, community service, and serving children and families.

 What are the benefits of being a Jumpstart Corps member?